freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 * Has a blog built-in and ready to go whenever applicable.
 * Has plugins, which extend functionality to WordPress sites.

+Disadvantages
+* Has a few security issues due to $GLOBAL variables

 Whether its page transitions or a customized contact form, WordPress users are only a few clicks away from success and a beautiful website.